MolotovCherry/Android-ImageMagick7/README.md

 - Cipher
 - DPC

-Includes the following options for compiling:
+Includes the following optional options for compiling:

 - Jmagick support with java source code